Local Edge Dynamics and Opinion Polarization: Opinion and Edge Dynamics Model

 \subsection{Opinion Dynamics}

 We work with the Friedkin-Johnsen opinion model \cite{FriedkinJohnsen:1990}.
 There are $n$ individuals, connected by an undirected graph $G$ with Laplacian matrix $L \in \R^{n \times n}$.
-There is an \emph{innate opinion vector} $s \in \R^n$, whose entries represent each individual's opinion, without influence from the network.
-Node opinions are numerically coded along the interval $[-1,1]$, and for simplicity we will always assume that they have mean $0$.
+There is an \emph{innate opinion vector} $s \in \R^n$, whose entries represent each individual's opinion without influence from neighbors.
+Node opinions are numerically coded along the interval $[-1,1]$, and we assume they are drawn from a distribution with mean $0$.
 An \emph{expressed opinion vector} $z \in \R^n$ models the individuals' opinions under influence from their neighbors. $z$ is obtained by repeatedly applying the opinion averaging update: $ z(i) := \frac{s(i) + \sum_{j} w_{ij} z(j)}{1+\sum_{j} w_{ij}}, $ where $w_{ij}$ is the weight of the edge between node $i$ and node $j$.
 For simplicity, we only consider unweighted graphs, where $w_{ij} = 0$ if there is no edge and $w_{ij} =1$ if there is an edge.
-This update converges to an equilibrium, with $ z = (I+L)^{-1} s.$
+This update converges to an equilibrium, with $z = (I+L)^{-1} s$.
+Note that since the innate opinion vector $s$ is mean-centered, $z$ will also be mean-centered, as shown in Proposition 2 from \cite{MuscoMuscoTsourakakis:2018}

-We note that there are a vast number of alternative opinion dynamics models other than Friedkin-Johnsen \cite{Degroot:1974,HegselmannKrauseothers:2002, EvansFu:2018, SasaharaChenPeng:2020}.
-Understanding how robust our results are to the choice of underlying opinion dynamics model would be very interesting.